Galaxy evolution in the cosmic web: the relative impact of nodes and filaments in the EAGLE simulation: Data and Method of Analysis

 This work is based on the EAGLE (Evolution and Assembly of GaLaxies and their Environments) project \citep{schaye15, crain15}, a suite of state-of-the-art cosmological hydrodynamical simulations designed to model galaxy formation within the standard $\Lambda$CDM framework.
 The simulations self-consistently follow the coupled evolution of dark matter and baryonic matter, incorporating key physical processes such as radiative cooling, star formation, stellar evolution, chemical enrichment, and feedback from stars and active galactic nuclei.
 A spatially flat cosmology is adopted, consistent with \textit{Planck} results, with parameters $\Omega_{\Lambda} = 0.693$, $\Omega_{m} = 0.307$, $\Omega_{b} = 0.048$, and $H_{0} = 67.77 \, \mathrm{km\,s^{-1}\,Mpc^{-1}}$ \citep{planck2014}.
 The simulations evolve matter from an initial redshift of $z=127$ to the present epoch ($z=0$) within periodic, comoving cubic volumes of side lengths $25$, $50$, and $100~\mathrm{Mpc}$, using a modified version of the GADGET-2 code \citep{springel05}.

 In this work, we analyse the largest EAGLE reference simulation, the $100~\mathrm{Mpc}$ comoving box \texttt{Ref-L0100N1504}, at $z=0$ (\textit{snapnum = 28}).
 This volume provides an optimal balance between spatial resolution and statistical power, allowing for a robust characterisation of large-scale cosmic web structures while resolving galaxy-scale baryonic processes.
-The simulation contains $2 \times 1504^{3} \approx 6.8$ billion particles, with initial particle masses of $1.81 \times 10^{6}\,M_{\odot}$ for baryons and $9.70 \times 10^{6}\,M_{\odot}$ for dark matter.
+The simulation contains $2 \times 1504^{3} \approx 6.8$ billion particles, with an initial baryonic particle mass of $1.81\times10^{6}\,M_{\odot}$ and a dark matter particle mass of $9.70\times10^{6}\,M_{\odot}$.
 At this resolution, galaxies with stellar masses above $\log(M_{\star}/M_{\odot}) \sim 8$ are well resolved, enabling reliable measurements of their stellar, gaseous, and photometric properties.
-Galaxies are identified using the standard EAGLE group-finding pipeline, in which dark matter haloes are first located using a friends-of-friends algorithm and substructures are subsequently identified with SUBFIND \citep{springel01}.
+Galaxies are identified using the standard EAGLE group-finding pipeline, in which dark matter halos are first located using a friends-of-friends algorithm and substructures are subsequently identified with SUBFIND \citep{springel01}.
 The positions of galaxies are defined by the minima of their gravitational potential, as provided in the \texttt{Ref-L0100N1504\_Subhalo} catalogue \citep{mcalpine16}.
-To exclude non-physical or poorly resolved objects, we restrict the analysis to subhaloes satisfying the quality criterion \textit{Spurious = 0}.
+To ensure that our sample contains only genuine galaxies, we retain only objects with \texttt{Spurious = 0}.
+The \texttt{Spurious} flag identifies artefacts of the \textsc{SUBFIND} algorithm, such as dense stellar clumps or massive black holes that may occasionally be misidentified as independent subhaloes \citep{schaye15,mcalpine16}.
+These objects do not correspond to physical galaxies and are therefore excluded from our analysis.